jd1771/LinkedInBlock/README.md

 3. Use the interface to block/unblock companies
 4. Blocked companies' job postings will automatically be hidden from your search results

+## TODO

+1. List the number of companies blocked somewhere in the search result.

 ## License

 MIT License - feel free to use this code in your own projects.